henrylewis2004/rubiks-solver/README.md

 ### Algorithm Used

-No specific algorithm was used (simply peak into []() to see the consequences of that decision).
+No specific algorithm was used (simply peak into [Solver.kt](app/src/main/java/com/henry/rubiksolver/Solver.kt) to see the consequences of that decision).
 I had decided against using third party libraries and as such I had to develop the algorithm myself.
-To this end I would randomise the cube and then
+To this end I would randomise the cube and then solve the Cube describing the rational behind each decision.
+It is fair to say that the algorithm therefore uses a mixed group of agorithms (largely using [CFOP](https://ruwix.com/the-rubiks-cube/how-to-solve-the-rubiks-cube-beginners-method/) with some more complex additional moves)

 [See the dissertation paper]()